 Make sure to check all the admissible evidence carefully, and if you’re the non-moving party, object to everything that’s not admissible in the Superior Court.

-Finally, if your motion is dismissed, you can file an appeal in the Appellate Court.
-But, keep in mind the Appellate Court will review the exact same evidence as the judge.
+Finally, if your motion is dismissed, you can file an appeal with the Appellate Court.
+But keep in mind the Appellate Court will review the exact same evidence as the judge.
 You can’t add any additional evidence, so getting a reversal on the summary judgment isn’t easy.

 Tips for Winning a Summary Judgment

 Here are some tips on how to win a summary judgment: